dineshbabucittabase/streamlit/README.md

-Snow-Mail - GUI mail box for Snowflake Users!
+Snow-Mail - GUI mailbox for Snowflake Users!

+Inline Comments in the streamlit_sf_email_app.py file explain the depth of each portion of the code.